 Beef jerky is higher in sodium

-Sodium is unavoidable in jerky, but watch out for jerky lines with an excess of sodium (more than 400mg per serving).
+The curing process makes sodium unavoidable in jerky, but watch out for jerky lines with an excess of sodium (more than 400mg per serving).

 Beef jerky is high in iron and zinc